dilwolf/rtsp-video-pipeline/README.md

 # rtsp-video-pipeline

-RTSP ingestion through ffmpeg into NumPy, then YOLO detection and ByteTrack tracking on the live stream, with per-stage latency measured.
+RTSP ingestion through ffmpeg into NumPy, then YOLO detection model and ByteTrack tracking on the live stream, with per-stage latency measured.

 Every number below is from a run on this machine: RTX 4060 Laptop (8 GB),